Fortschritt/django-group-access/docs/install.rst

   DGA_GROUP_MODEL = 'auth.group'

-See the group api documentation if you want to implement your own group model.
+See the :ref:`group-model-attributes` documentation if you want to implement your own group model.

 The most common setting for this is ``auth.group`` which will use the django authentication group model.